radview/webload-documentation/docs/scripting/programming_your_javascript.md

-> **Note:** The HTTP configuration properties documented in this section may be edited through the IntelliSense Editor, as described in [*Editing the JavaScript Code in](#_bookmark16)* (on page [15](#_bookmark16)).
+> **Note:** The HTTP configuration properties documented in this section may be edited through the IntelliSense Editor, as described in Editing the Editing the JavaScript Code.
 However, remember that the majority of application tests rarely require anything more than perhaps a few user-defined global variables or configuration settings, which can be created and set through the WebLOAD Recorder or Console dialog boxes.
 Manual intervention in individual configuration values within the JavaScript code of a script is not usually recommended*.*

 ### Limited Context